Skip to contents

 #> First 10 features:

-These sites are a collection of regular spatial polygons at a resolution of 0.5° over Western Europe.
+These sites are a collection of regular spatial polygons at a resolution of 10 km x 10 km over South Western Europe.
+Our site by locations object is an sf object, which means it’s a spatial object coupled with a data.frame.

 head(species_richness)